 When all else fails:

 - If all these points stated above fail to yield any results, call us right away.
 PDQ Repair is your appliance repair specialists in the Portland OR, Vancouver, WA area.
-We have a team of professional appliance repair technicians who are fully trained and offer you timely and professional service.
-Whether you are covered by warranty, or not, we can help.
-Call us today to schedule an appointment.
+Our team of professional appliance repair technicians are fully trained.
+We can offer you timely and professional service whether you are covered by warranty, or not.